Finding Materialized Models for Model Reuse: Experiments

-\subsubsection{Comparison with clustering evaluation metrics}
+\subsubsection{Comparison with Clustering Evaluation Metrics}

-We compare our separation degree with four popular clustering evaluation metrics, including the distance between centroids (DBC for short), the longest distance within cluster (LDWC for short), Davies–Bouldin index~\cite{davies1979cluster} (DBI for short) and Calinski-Harabasz score~\cite{calinski1974dendrite} (CH for short), using Cases 1-3 stated in Section 5.1. }
+We compare our separation degree metric with four popular clustering evaluation metrics, including the distance between centroids (DBC for short), the longest distance within cluster (LDWC for short), Davies–Bouldin index~\cite{davies1979cluster} (DBI for short), and Calinski-Harabasz score~\cite{calinski1974dendrite} (CH for short), using Cases 1-3 stated in Section~\ref{sub:setup}.

-{ Figure~\ref{fig:E2.8} shows the lowest accuracy of top-$k$ source models selected by SMS using the separation degree and four different clustering evaluation metrics.
-Here, due to the space limitation, we only show the lowest accuracy of top-$k$ source models.
-Note that LDWC metric calculation is time-consuming, especially when the target dataset is large.
-We omit the results for Cases 1 and 3 in Figures~\ref{fig:E2.8}(a) and \ref{fig:E2.8}(c), as it can't finish in 24 hours of computation.
-It is observed that the separation degree always performs the best.
-Actually, the separation degree can also be regarded as a clustering evaluation metric, as we use Gaussian distributions to model clusters of soft labels.
-The experimental results indicate the effectiveness of the separation degree on Gaussian distributions.}
+Fig.~\ref{fig:E2.8} shows the lowest accuracy of top-$k$ materialized models ranked by \textsf{MMQ} using the separation degree and four different clustering evaluation metrics.
+Note that, LDWC metric calculation is time-consuming, especially when the target dataset is large.
+We omit the results of LDWC for Cases 1 and 3 in Fig.~\ref{fig:E2.8}(a) and \ref{fig:E2.8}(c), as it can not finish computing within 24 hours.
+It is observed that the separation degree always performs the best, which validates the effectiveness of the separation degree.